AltspaceVR/AltspaceSDK/README.md

 ## Learning More

-More documentation is available in the [AltspaceSDK Wiki], including Tutorials and Tips for Developers.
+More documentation is available in the [Wiki], including Tutorials and Tips for Developers.

 Videos
 * [Live Coding Tutorial]